-Business development trainer Mike O’Horo is rarely at a loss for words.
-His new column for Attorney at Work is dedicated to helping you find just the right business development words to use, too.
-Last month in “Well Said,” he explained “How to Stimulate Referrals.”
-Today: How to say “thank you” — and maintain good relationships with your referral sources.
+Last time in “Well Said,” Mike explained “How to Stimulate Referrals.”
+Here’s how to say “thank you” — and maintain good relationships with your referral sources.

 Now that your referral source has generously plugged you into her network, what must you do to show proper appreciation and respect?